swarmpit/swarmpit/doc/configuration.md

 Swarmpits behavior can be reconfigured via Environment Variables.

 ## `SWARMPIT_DOCKER_SOCK`
 Docker SOCK location used by docker client.
-Default is `/var/run/docker.sock`.
+In case of socket proxy use following format: `http://TCPENDPOINT:2375` Default is `/var/run/docker.sock`.

 ## `SWARMPIT_DOCKER_API`